Greguus/Notes/notes/Cheat Sheets.Bug_Bounty_TOOLBOX.md

 ### **What CMS**
 > A Content Management System, or CMS, is a piece of software designed to help users create and edit websites. <br>
 CMS functionality varies widely and can include much more than the basic features for managing text and image content. <br>
-Some of the most popular systems help users design, track users, handle searches, collect visitor comments, host forums and much much more. https://whatcms.org/
+Some of the most popular systems help users design, track users, handle searches, collect visitor comments, host forums and much much more.<br>
+https://whatcms.org/

 ### **sqlmap**
-> sqlmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers. https://sqlmap.org/
+> sqlmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.<br>
+https://sqlmap.org/

 ### **Wapiti**